Upcoming MountainFolk Concerts!

 If you purchase your tickets online your tickets will be waiting for you at the door when you arrive.

-MountainFolk’s 2014-15 concert series at the Tunbridge Town Hall kicks off on Friday, October 3rd with the return of Scotland’s legendary Tannahill Weavers.
-Advance tickets ($25) available online below and at the Tunbridge Store and the South Royalton Market.
-Tickets for the Tannahill Weavers are priced at $30 at the door.
+MountainFolk’s 2014-15 concert series at the Tunbridge Town Hall continues with Tracy Grammar on November 8th.
+Advance tickets available online below and at the Tunbridge Store and the South Royalton Market.

 The rest of the season: